Dialogue on Socrates Doubting the Senses in Phaedo

 Do you think he’s right?

-Paul: In part.
+Dijon: In part.
 I could spend more time philosophizing if I worked less, and I could work less if I didn’t live in New York City.
 If not for its food, shows, and museums, I might not live in New York City.
 As he says, “it is the body and the care of it, to which we are enslaved, which compels us to acquire wealth, and all this makes us too busy to practice philosophy.”

 Thomas: In your case, is the body to blame?
 You could afford to move to the countryside, eat simple foods, and spend most of your days reading.
 I think it’s your soul’s lack of willpower that keeps you in the city, siphoning away your time from philosophy.

-Paul: You are a good friend and speak harshly but truly—at least of my soul.
+Dijon: You are a good friend and speak harshly but truly—at least of my soul.
 But in ancient Athens, the body must have been to blame more often than the soul.
 Our technological progress has made the body’s needs easier to meet.